ivy-rew/drafter-playground/README.md

 Uses a git tag as source to trigger a final github release creation.
 This action will automatically run if a tag is push that follows the pattern `v*.*.*`.
-Moreover, publishing can be enforce with a manual run an passing the tag name into it.
+Moreover, publishing can be enforced with a manual run an passing the tag name into it.
 Nevertheless, manual publishing is more for demonstration and development purposes so not recommended for your real use cases.

 #### [Release Publisher](https://github.com/ivy-rew/drafter-playground/actions/workflows/draft-pub.yml)